-Section 194H of the Income Tax Act states that any person except individual & HUF, who is responsible for paying to a resident any income by way of commission or brokerage and if the overall payable amount exceeds INR 15,000 to a payee then they shall deduct TDS at the 10%.
-However, this rate of TDS has been reduced from 10% to 5% in Budget 2016.
-This revised rate would be applicable from financial year 2016-17.
+Section 194H of the Income Tax Act states that any person except individual & HUF, is paying to a resident person commission or brokerage and if the overall payable amount exceeds INR 15,000 to a payee then they shall deduct TDS at the rate of 5%.
 Also, no additional surcharge or education cess is required to be added to the above rate.

-However Individuals and HUF are also liable to deduct TDS on commission or brokerage in case the individual or HUF is liable to get his books of accounts audited under section 44AB i.e. (1 cr in the case of business and 50 lakhs in the case of the profession).
+However, Individuals and HUF are also liable to deduct TDS on commission or brokerage in case they were liable to get their books of accounts audited in the previous FY under section 44AB i.e. (1 cr in the case of business and 50 lakhs in the case of the profession).

-What is the meaning of Commission or Brokerage under section 194H?
+What is the meaning of Commission or Brokerage u/s 194H?

-Commission and Brokerage for the purpose of Section 194H shall be considered as payment made for services received in the course of:
+Commission or Brokerage u/s 194H shall be considered as payment made for services received in the course of:

 - Buying or selling of goods

-- Or in relation to any transaction connected to valuable article, asset or things except securities.
+- Or in relation to any transaction connected to valuable articles, assets, or things except securities.

-The Section clarifies that the services received shall not include professional services.
-The professional services within its ambit includes legal, profession of accountancy, technical, interior design services etc.
+The section clarifies that the services received shall not include professional services.
+The professional services within its ambit include legal, the profession of accountancy, technical, interior design services, etc.

-Commision or Brokerage includes any payment receivable or received, directly or indirectly or by a person acting on behalf of another person.
+Commission or Brokerage includes any payment receivable or received, directly or indirectly, or by a person acting on behalf of another person.

-TDS shall be deducted at the time of:
+TDS u/s 194H shall be deducted at the time of:

 - Crediting the sum to the payee’s account either in cash or

-- By issue of cheque, draft or by any other mode, whichever is Earlier.
+- By issue of cheque, draft, or by any other mode, whichever is earlier.

-- If the amount paid or payable during the financial year does not exceed Rs.
-15,000 as per budget 2016.
-Earlier the threshold limit was Rs.
-5,000.
+- If the amount paid or payable during the financial year does not exceed INR 15,000.

 - TDS on insurance commission shall not be deducted under this section.
-Since insurance commission is covered under section 194D.
+Since the TDS on insurance commission is covered under section 194D.

 - No deduction of TDS on any commission or brokerage payable by the BSNL or MTNL to their public call office franchisees.

-- Any commision paid by the employer to the employee will be considered as a salary component hence TDS on the same shall be covered under section 192.
+- Any commission paid by the employer to the employee will be considered as a salary component hence TDS on the same shall be covered under section 192.

-Tax deduction at source under section 194H should not be applicable in respect of Turnover Commission payable by the Reserve Bank of India to the Agency Banks (Banks authorized for conducting Government business) for performing the general banking business of the Central and State Governments on behalf of RBI.
+TDS u/s 194H is not applicable in respect of the Turnover Commission payable by the Reserve Bank of India to the Agency Banks (Banks authorized for conducting Government business) for performing the general banking business of the Central and State Governments on behalf of RBI.